Inedo/inedo-docs/Content/BuildMaster/installation-maintenance/buildmaster-upgrading/buildmaster-upgrade-2023.md

 However, there are other installation options available, including [offline installation](/docs/installation/windows/desktophub-offline), [cluster installation](/docs/installation/high-availability-load-balancing/high-availability-load-balancing), and even [manual installation](/docs/installation/manual-installation).
 If you want to change installation methods, the easiest way is to simply uninstall (by following the process in reverse) and install using the new method.

-If you're upgrading from ProGet 6.2 or earlier, it's possible BuildMaster was installed with the [legacy installer](/docs/installation/windows/installation-legacy-traditional-installer), The Inedo Hub should be able to upgrade these installations, but you may need to uninstall and then reinstall using the Inedo Hub.
+If you're upgrading from BuildMaster 6.2 or earlier, it's possible BuildMaster was installed with the [legacy installer](/docs/installation/windows/installation-legacy-traditional-installer), The Inedo Hub should be able to upgrade these installations, but you may need to uninstall and then reinstall using the Inedo Hub.

 If you are upgrading from BuildMaster 6.1, you will need to perform some additional steps after upgrading to BuildMaster 2023:
 1. Remove old ( Legacy SDK) extensions as required